 - Decrease the speaker volume.

 - Increase the speaker volume.

 - Mute or unmute the microphones.

 - Darken the computer display.

 - Brighten the computer display.

 - Manage external displays.

 - Enable or disable the built-in wireless features.

+- F9

+- Windows 7: Open Control Panel.

-- Open the Settings window.
+- Windows 10: Open the Settings window.

-- Enable or disable the built-in Bluetooth features. - Open a keyboard setting page. - The key invokes the function defined by yourself.
+- For Windows 10, enable or disable the built-in Bluetooth features. - Open a keyboard setting page. - For Windows 10, the key invokes the function defined by yourself.
 If no function is defined, press this key to open the Cortana personal assistant.